 How to use Facebook's photo transfer tool

-- Log into your Facebook account on the web.
+While logged into your Facebook account on the web, follow these steps:

 - Click on the down arrow in the menu bar.